Short story. Short chapters. Will update on Sundays.

-Once he made himself as comfortable as he could, they spoke to each other in smiles, laughs, and hushed words about what had happened the days, weeks, months, years before.
-They didn't allow Leah's entrance or usual tasks disturb their routine.
+Once he made himself as comfortable as he could, they spoke to each other in smiles, laughs, and hushed words about what had happened the days, weeks, months, and years before.
+They didn't allow Leah's entrance or her usual tasks disturb their routine.
 Leah wore a smile on the outside, full of happiness at the scene that continued on despite her presence.
 On the inside, she hurt for Edward and their kids.

 It wasn't until an hour later that Edward noticed a change in his wife's demeanor.
 Her face showed more pain than usual, and that worried him.

 It was a stupid question considering, but the heavy feeling in his stomach was becoming too much to ignore.

 Edward was almost in a panic.

 "I think you should go get Jake," she whispered.